Consumer Complaint/Inquiry Filing Information

-If you submit a complaint, a copy of the complaint may be sent to the business about whom the complaint is issued and may be sent to other governmental agencies for their review.
+If you submit a complaint, a copy of the complaint may be sent to the entity about whom the complaint is issued and may be sent to other governmental agencies for their review.
 Complaints and supporting documents are public records.
 Some complaints may become the subject of civil or criminal cases and may be subject to disclosure as part of a court proceeding.

 Any information that you give to us will not be sold, rented, or leased to third parties and will only be used by us to respond to you or investigate your complaint.
 We strongly urge you NOT to submit sensitive information, such as your Social Security number or credit card information, unless it is absolutely necessary for the investigation of your complaint.
 If you believe that you must submit such information, please send the complaint and any attachments by mail.

 Complaint Processing Information

 The Consumer Protection Division of the Attorney General's office helps consumers each year by mediating complaints that fall within our jurisdiction.
 (Please refer to the Complaint Directory before submitting a complaint to avoid unnecessary delays in processing.)
 In many cases our assistance will help you obtain an acceptable resolution to your problem.
 However, if our mediation is not successful, the Attorney General cannot act as a private attorney on your behalf.

 The Consumer Protection Division receives many thousands of consumer complaints and inquiries; thus, it may take several weeks for your complaint or inquiry to be fully processed.
 Your patience is appreciated.

 For consumer complaints we will in most cases write to the business and enclose a copy of your correspondence.
 The business will be asked to respond to our office.
 We will contact you in writing after we have received a reply from the business.
 If we do not hear back from the business within 30 days, we will recontact them regarding your complaint.